 A stream or wetland setback is the area encompassed by a distance set aside through community ordinances, regulations, or recommended development guidelines.
 The distance can be measured from a number of starting points including from the edge of the stream, a high watermark, or the center of the stream.
 For example, if a community enacted a setback of 25-feet from the edge of a stream, the setback area would be the area between the edge of the stream out to 25-feet along the length of the stream.
 Stream and wetland setbacks are sometimes referred to as stream buffers or riparian corridors.
-While this tool is specific to setbacks established through the local zoning process, other models for maintaining the natural function of stream corridors exist.
-For example, the City of Columbus utilizes a stormwater management plan, augmented by the development review process as new development occurs.

-The purpose of stream and wetland setbacks is to provide communities with a means to protect the natural flow of waterways, protect the riparian corridor that provides critical habitat and soil stability, create an area where stormwater can slowly filter into the waterways. and provide a buffer between development and the water to promote community safety.
+The purpose of stream and wetland setbacks is to provide communities with a means to protect the natural flow of waterways, protect the riparian corridor that provides critical habitat and soil stability, create an area where stormwater can slowly filter into the waterways, and provide a buffer between development and the water to promote community safety.
 Streams store and convey water and provide a means for rich sediment to be deposited in our floodplains.
 The streams and wetlands themselves provide critical habitat to fish, frogs, insects, birds, and many other creatures.
-The corridors along rivers and wetlands, particularly if well forested or complete with brush and other native plantlife, slowly filter stormwater runoff and also assist in regulating stream temperature by moderating the amount of sunlight that reaches the waterways (particular stream temperatures support particular forms of life).
-Vegetation in the riparian corridor absorbs the force and volume of floodwaters, stabilizes the stream banks from erosion, filters pollutants, and reduces floods by increasing absorption of floodwater into the soil.19 Stream and wetland setbacks also promote groundwater recharge which is critical to maintain groundwater drinking resources and for recharging streams.
+The corridor along the rivers and wetlands. particularly if well forested or complete with brush and other native plantlife, also assist in regulating stream temperature by moderating the amount of sunlight that reaches the waterways (particular stream temperatures support particular forms of life), and slowly filter storm water runoff.
+Vegetation in the riparian corridor also serves to absorb the force and volume of floodwaters, stabilize the stream banks from erosion, filter pollutants, and reduce floods by increasing absorption of floodwater into the soil.
+Stream and wetland setbacks also promote groundwater recharge which is critical to maintain groundwater drinking resources and for recharging streams.
 There is also strong aesthetic value to maintaining a vegetated stream and wetland area.